joseph-brainstorm/joseph-brainstorm.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Research Fellow at the <a href='https://www.sutd.edu.sg/'>Singapore University of Technology and Design (SUTD)</a>
+subtitle: Research Fellow at <a href='https://www.sutd.edu.sg/'>Singapore University of Technology and Design (SUTD)</a>

 profile:
   align: right